PARVATI-UNITN/PYTHON-10dni/README.md

 `multiple_of_n` is a multiple of `n` and displays the multiplicand.
 If the number is not a multiple, the program outputs a message stating that `multiple_of_n` is not a multiple of `n`.
 This code effectively checks for divisibility and provides the factor relationship between the two numbers.

+Check the Leap Year: The code checks if a user-inputted year is a leap year and whether it is a century year.
+First, the user is prompted to enter a year, which is then stored as an integer in the `year` variable.
+The code then determines if the year is a century year by checking if it is divisible by 100.
+If it is, it further checks if it is also divisible by 400.
+A year divisible by both 100 and 400 is a leap year, while a century year not divisible by 400 is not a leap year.
+If the year is not a century year, the code checks if it is divisible by 4, in which case it is a leap year.
+Otherwise, it is not a leap year.
+The result is printed accordingly.
+The final line of the code performs a simple division, printing the result of `6 / 2`, which is `3.0`.

 8- 08dni:

 This code calculates the volume of a cube based on user input.
 It first prompts the user to enter the length of a side of the cube using the `input()` function, which captures the value as a string.
 The `float()` function